apapillonge1/VRAC_sdk/README.md

 ### path finding

 The path finding part needs a little setup to function.
 First you need to setup a robot and a playground from the qt_graphics_model.
-Then you have to select a policy, setup the robot boundingRect and its position.
+Then you have to select a policy (adapted to your motor drive system), setup the robot boundingRect and its position.
 Then you can connect the slots of the path finder.

 ```c+++
 path_finder<holonome> pf; // or path_finder<differential> path_finder;